 What dice should be used to randomize the POT?
 Or should the dice rolls to determine number of attacks be actually the POT of the disease at each time interval determined by the Degrees of Illness table?

 Use the number of attacks as the POT for those attacks.
 “Terminal” is pretty much exactly what it says on the label.

 “Randomly roll the POT of each attack and then try to overcome that number with the afflicted adventurer’s CON.
 If successful, the POT of the attack is done as damage to the victim’s hit points.”

 I am not entirely sure what I am supposed to roll here.

 Roll to determine the POT of the attack.
-Make a resistance roll of the POT vs. victim’s CON.
-If the disease wins, the POT is done as damage to total HP.
+Make a resistance roll of the victim’s CON vs. POT.
+If the roll fails, the disease wins, and the POT is done as damage to total HP.

 Poison (page 157)